Xiaomi cancels the most important MIUI update to these 6 phones

 Xiaomi has just revealed that 6 of its devices they will not update to MIUI 12.5.
 This update is the most important in recent years for Xiaomi phones, as it solves the myriad of problems and bugs that have occurred MIUI 12.
 Today we know that several of the oldest devices that were confirmed for the update are without it.
-It is quite curious, then MIUI 12.5 It is not an operating system update or for new aesthetics, it is an update to solve serious problems.
+It is quite curious, then MIUI 12.5 It is not an update to the operating system or to have new aesthetics, it is an update to solve serious problems.

 MIUI 12.5 is left out of the Redmi 7, Redmi Note 7 Pro, etc.

 There are not many devices that are left out, although they are quite important in the history of the company.
-Many users around the globe will still continue to use them and now they will be left without being able to update to solve the main ones MIUI 12 glitches.
+Many users around the globe will still continue to use them and now they will be unable to update to solve the main ones MIUI 12 glitches.
 These are the Xiaomi phones that will not update:

 - Xiaomi Redmi Note 7 Pro